matloff/fasteR/README.md

 > load('mean_greater_than_d')
 ```

 and then **mgd** will be restored, ready for us to use again.
-(A more
+(Typically this is not the way people save code, but this is
-advanced way is to form an R package, subject of a later lesson.)
+the subject of a later lesson.)

 Let's write another function, this one to find the range of a vector,
 i.e. the difference between the minimal and maximal values: